mikiokaji/runpod-revops-integration/docs/README.md

 - Contact Spending: Total lifetime spending per contact.
 - Team Spending: Total deal spend per team.

+### 4. Scalability and Performance Considerations
+1. **Data Volume**: The pipeline is designed to handle increasing volumes of HubSpot and Snowflake data without requiring architectural changes.
+The system can scale by adjusting the pipeline schedule frequency (e.g., moving from minute-based to hourly or daily schedules).
+Additionally, batch processing can be implemented to optimize handling larger datasets efficiently.
+2. **Query Optimization**: Indexing on key fields, such as `email` in the `contacts_to_users` view or `company_name` in the `team_spending` view, can enhance query performance as the datasets grow.
+These fields are frequently used in joins and aggregations, making them ideal candidates for indexing in production environments.
+3. **Modular Architecture**: The pipeline's modular design, which separates the staging layer from the final views, facilitates scalability.
+Incremental data loads and independent optimization of queries at each stage (staging tables, business logic, final views) ensure that performance remains consistent as data volume increases.

 ## Any Assumptions Made During Development

 ### 1. HubSpot API Rate Limits: